-6 Epic Train Rides In Georgia That Will Give You An Unforgettable Experience
+6 Memorable Train Rides In Georgia That Offer A Fun-Filled Adventure

 There is nothing quite like a historically fascinating, yet insanely entertaining train ride through one of your favorite states.
 Many people don’t realize that riding a train is just as much fun as it once was back in the day.
-There are plenty of places in Georgia where you can bring the whole family and experience a one-of-a-kind blast from the past that will surely become an instant, classic memory for all.
-Take a look at these six train rides we found throughout Georgia.
+There are plenty of places for train rides in Georgia, where you can bring the whole family and experience a one-of-a-kind blast from the past that will surely become an instant, classic memory for all.
+Take a look at these six train rides in Georgia.

 Have you been on any of these Georgia train trips?
 Tell us what you liked best about your experience and be sure to share your favorite train rides in Georgia!